xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_class_attributes.md

     The attribute(s) and their selected value(s) will be assigned to the product, after which you will be able to see them on the storefront.

-## Editing product class attributes
+## Editing Product Class Attributes

 Sometimes you may need to change the name and/or values of an attribute created at the level of a product class.
 You can do so using one of the following methods: